gzowski/gzowski/README.md

 ## 🧠 What You Can Find Here

 - ⚙️ PCB Schematics for all my designs
-- 🛠️ Keyboard Firmware for each of my keyboads along with build guides
+- 🛠️ Keyboard Firmware for each of my keyboards along with build guides
 - 📦 And maybe some odd scripts which I've chosen to make public

 ## 💬 Let's Connect